There’s an oxymoron for you . . .

 In our opinion, this is the jewel of the 5 Death Valley Top 100 U.S. Climbs; it is epic and a must climb for any adventurous climbing cyclist.
 First, we start just across the highway from the "Sea Level" sign at the intersection of Badwater Road and lightly traveled Highway 190 and then begin a 24-mile journey that offers some of the most exceptional views in Death Valley.

 One of the great benefits of this climb is that while there is very little in the way of lodging in Death Valley, there are two resorts in close proximity to the beginning of the climb.
-Furnace Creek Resort is just across the street from the start of the ride -- a very upscale and beautiful resort (too rich for our blood), and The Ranch at Furnace Creek a couple miles down the road (a great spot -- we've stayed there three times).
+The Ranch at Death Valley is just a mile from the the start of the ride and right at the start is a very upscale and beautiful resort (too rich for our blood), the Oasis at Death Valley (note - both owned by the same company and share a website).

 PJAMMers did this ride from Badwater on an 80 degree day in March 2017.
 This is an outstanding 81 miles/6,743' out-and-back.
 Another -- less intelligent -- PJAMM group started in July 2016 with the intention of riding from Badwater to Whitney Portal and then hiking to the top of Whitney.
 Only one of four made that one!